aptech/docs/docs/plotsetypen.rst

 Purpose
 ----------------
-Sets the color for the Y-Axis line.
+Sets the thickness, color, and style for the Y-Axis line.

 Format
 ----------------